Mini Split Installation: A Guide to Ductless Heating and Cooling

 Many homeowners are discovering the benefits of a ductless heat pump system.
-Also known as mini-splits, these units are smaller and provide more control over the comfort levels of the individual rooms in your home.
-Also, because of their size, they are easier to install, even though they consist of an outdoor condenser and then an indoor unit or units – the number of which depending on the layout of the home and your comfort preferences.
-Here are some answers to the most common questions we receive about how the ductless heating and cooling installation process works.
+Also known as mini-splits, these ductless systems are smaller and provide more control over the comfort levels of the individual rooms in your home.
+Mini split installation is easier due to their size, despite consisting of an outdoor condenser and one or more indoor unit or units.

-How Long Does It Take to Install?
+How Long Does Mini Split Installation to Install?

-Your ductless mini-split system installation usually takes about 4-6 hours, but really depends on how many indoor units you have.
-A system with just one room will of course take far less time than a system with several rooms involved.
-Here’s a quick guide to determine if you’ll need a mini-split unit in every room.
+Your ductless mini-split system installation usually takes about 4-6 hours.
+The duration depends on how many indoor units you have.
+A single-room system takes less time than a multi-room setup.

 Is There a Lot of Mess from Ductless Installations?